joshvernaz/reactionetl-generator/README.md

 Borovinskaya, E.; Khaydarov, V.; Strehle, N.; Musaev, A.; Reschetilowski, W. Experimental Studies of Ethyl Acetate Saponification Using Different Reactor Systems: The Effect of Volume Flow Rate on Reactor Performance and Pressure Drop. *Appl.
 Sci.* **2019**, *9*, 532. https://doi.org/10.3390/app9030532

+This model assumes perfect mixing, allowing us to use the bulk concentrations of reactants.

 ### Energy Balance

 We begin with the unsteady state energy balance for a closed system: